A cyber-attack takes place every 39 seconds.

 Four years ago, almost one million types of malware threats endangered the Internet on an almost daily basis.
 Two years ago, things died down a bit, but not by much.
 “Only” approximately 360,000 new malicious files threatened online users daily.

-Judging by the way things are going, it’s safe to say that you’re always dealing with malware infection risks whenever you access the web – if you don’t secure your device, that is.
+Judging by the way things are going, it’s safe to say that you’re always dealing with malware infection risks whenever you access the web—if you don’t secure your device.

-Ideally, you should install security software from providers like Malwarebytes, ESET, and Kaspersky on all your devices – computer, laptop, mobile, etc. That way, you’ve got a decent layer of security that protects your data from malware and viruses.
+Ideally, you should install security software from providers like Malwarebytes, ESET, and Kaspersky on all your devices – computer, laptop, mobile, etc. That way, you have a decent security layer that protects your data from malware and viruses.

 Just make sure you update the software regularly.
-Otherwise, a new type of malware might slip through and infect your device.
+Otherwise, a new type of malware might infect your device.

 2. Configure Your Device to “Forget” WiFi Networks

 What if a cybercriminal were to set up a fake WiFi network that imitates a network you previously connected to?
-Your device will accidentally connect to the fake network, and the hacker would be able to steal sensitive information from you.
+Your device will accidentally connect to the fake network, and the hacker can steal sensitive information from you.

 And here’s the worst part – the device hackers can use to do this (the WiFi Pineapple) only costs around $200.